guportus/python_codes/README.md

 # pyhon_codes
-This are my python_codes
+These are my python codes

-This contains exercises while im studying python

-I will continue to add more simple exercises

-if you have request
+These contains exercises from my pyhton trainings